SummaryRead the full fact sheet

 Pre-exercise screening is used to identify people with medical conditions that may put them at a higher risk of experiencing a health problem during physical activity.
-It is a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you.
-Print a copy of the pre-exercise screening tool and discuss it with your doctor or exercise professional.
+It is a filter or ‘safety net’ to help decide if the potential benefits of exercise outweigh the risks for you, and whether you require referral to a GP or allied health professional prior to undertaking physical activity.
+Print a copy of the adult and discuss it with your doctor or exercise professional.

 You may need to visit your doctor before starting physical activity

-If you answer ‘yes’ to some of the questions from the adult pre-exercising screening tool, you should see a doctor first.
+If you answer ‘yes’ to some of the questions from the adult pre-exercising screening tool, see a doctor before starting physical activity.
 These questions include: